Nix-C/Remix-Weather-App/README.md

 ### Loader Functions ✨

-In this app, we're running a special hook in Remix called a `Loader`.
+In this app, we're running a special function in Remix called a `Loader`.
 This function only runs on the server, but ONLY passes the returned data to the client!

 Here's a simplified example of how we're getting our location data: